 Fume hoods, or fume cupboards, work to ensure the safety of lab personnel while working with hazardous materials by continuously delivering airflow away from the user.
-When used properly, fume hoods can prevent users and the environment from toxic gases, explosions, and spills.
+When used properly, fume hoods can protect users and the environment from toxic gases, explosions, and spills.

 Fume hoods have proper ventilation